-The athlete having been allocated a time and Range must stand behind the station to be shot and there be permitted to view a regular double scheme "A", scheme "B" and scheme "C", after which the Referee must give the command "START."
+The athlete having been allocated a time and Range must stand behind the station to be shot and there be permitted to view regular Doubles scheme "A," scheme "B" and scheme "C," after which the Referee must give the command "START."
 The athlete must then move on to the station and shoot in the normal manner at a double.
 After which he must shoot from the remaining stations in order to complete the round.